The Man Whose Wife Was The Moon

 The year is 1969.
 Astronomer Arthur Hart has two loves: his wife and the moon… that is until his two loves appear to become one.
 Mike Russell’s The Man Whose Wife Was The Moon is a magical novella.
-Filled with extraordinary imagery, humorous and heartrending, Mike Russell’s latest book is a passionate invitation to rediscover the moon in all its mystery and wonder.
+Filled with extraordinary imagery, humorous and heartrending, it is a passionate invitation to rediscover the moon in all its mystery and wonder.

 “Such an enjoyable read.
 What happens next is always a surprise.
 A lovely tale.
 A charming tale.
 A sweet tale.
 However, Mike Russell’s The Man Whose Wife Was The Moon contains a number of hard edges… Treat yourself to The Man Whose Wife Was The Moon.
 You might gaze at the sky with more wonderment than you ever thought possible.”
 Glenn, Goodreads